+Syntax --delete libraryfile objectfile1 ... objectfileN

+-d libraryfile objectfile1 ... objectfileN

+1ibraryfile The library file that the command operates on.
+See Rules for objectfile1 ...
+The object file(s) that the command operates on.

+objectfileN

-Syntax delete libraryfile objectfile1 objectfileN -d libraryfile objectfile1 objectfileN Parameters libraryfileThe library file that the command operates on.
-See Rule.specifying a filename or directory as parameters, page 2 - objectfile1 The object file(s) that the command operates on. objectfileN For use with iarchive Description Use this command to remove object files (modules) from an existing library.
-A files that are specified on the command line will be removed from the library.
-5 Y This option is not available in the IDE.
+Description Use this command to remove object files (modules) from an existing library.
+All object files that are specified on the command line will be removed from the library.